learn-co-curriculum/javascript-intro-to-variable-assignment-and-declaration/README.md

 var word = 'bird'
 ```

 What does it mean that `word` is a local variable?
-Well, if we're just entering it in the console, not much — the variable still becomes a property of `window`, just like global variables (as mentioned above).
+Well, if we're just entering it in the console, not much — the variable still becomes a property of `window`, meaning... in this case, 'word" is a global variable (as mentioned above).
 (Go ahead, try typing `window.word` in the console — prepare to be amazed!)

 We'll learn more about local and global variables in a later lesson.
 For now, know that **you should always declare a variable with `var`**.